DAO-Driven/Crowdfunding-on-Allo-V2/README.md

 ## Introduction

-This document outlines various scenarios demonstrating the functionality of the Decentralized GrantStream platform, a Web3 crowdfunding ecosystem on the Arbitrum chain.
+This document outlines various scenarios demonstrating the functionality of the Decentralized GrantStream platform, a Web3 crowdfunding ecosystem.
 Utilizing the Gitcoin Allo V2 protocol, it facilitates a dynamic interaction between project creators (developers) and investors (suppliers).

 ## Scenario Summaries